-Spring Discount: 20% Off
+Spring Discount: 33% Off

 Free Lifetime Workshop Updates

-Regularly $250, Now $200
+Regularly $300, Now $200

-(Special Series Pricing: All three Google Analytics workshops for $750 $425.
+(Special Series Pricing: All three Google Analytics 3.0 workshops 38% off for $900 $560.
 Enroll here.)

-What You’ll Learn
+What You’ll Learn in this Workshop:

 - Behavior: What are your visitors doing at your website?
-Now that we know all about them and how they came to your website, let’s look at what they’re doing at the website.
+Now that we know about them and how they came to your website, let’s look at what they’re doing on the website.
 Which pages are they looking at?
 What is the bounce rate?
 By knowing which pages attract visitors, you can get more visitors by improving those pages.
 Bounce rate is one of the key metrics for a website: it shows whether visitors think your webpage is interesting or boring.
 When you make changes to the page, the data quickly shows you if the changes were good or bad.
 You can optimize a page and get more visitors and conversions without additional marketing, just by keeping the traffic that you already get.

 - Conversions: The fourth and final report in analytics covers conversions.
 Conversions can be downloads, registrations, signups, visits to specific pages, and sales.
 Analytics shows you the visitors are buying or registering at your website.
 By knowing that, you can focus your efforts to find more of those visitors.
 You’ll see how to install conversion tracking.
 The conversion funnel shows you each step of your visitors’ path to conversion and where they are exiting the path.
 By knowing that, you can improve the path to get more sales.
 The cool thing about analytics is that you don’t have to be an expert at marketing: you just look at the data, see where there are problems, and then make changes and see which ones improve the results.